Zelmo Beaty: Early life

 Zelmo Beaty Jr. was born on October 25, 1939, in Hillister, Texas, a small town of 250.
 Beaty's father died when he was a child.
 He attended the segregated Scott High School in Woodville, Texas, and played for coach John Payton, winning back-to-back Prairie View Interscholastic League 1A state championships in 1957 and 1958.

+Beaty credited his high school basketball coach John Payton with Beaty's future success playing basketball in college and professionally.
+Before Payton's involvement in his life, Beaty played sports generally, without an athletic focus.
+Payton believed Beaty could be a basketball player and focused Beaty on basketball; giving Beaty more direction as a basketball coach than any other coach Beaty had.